Doctoral Degree Regulations

 Major and Related Work

 The student’s plan of study normally demands substantial concentration on courses in the major degree program, plus coursework in related minor fields as determined by individual programs.
 The programs may specify courses that are required for the degree in that particular program.
-If there are deficiencies in a student’s undergraduate preparation, degree programs may also require certain prerequisite courses to be taken.
+If there are deficiencies in a student’s prior preparation, degree programs may also require certain prerequisite or foundational courses to be taken.
 In all cases, the student’s DGS, in consultation with the student’s advisory committee, will determine if the student must meet requirements above the minimum.

 Foreign Languages

 The Graduate School has no foreign language requirement for the PhD, but individual departments may have such requirements.
-For specific departmental language requirements, see their program pages in this bulletin or contact the appropriate DGS.
+For specific departmental language requirements, see individual program pages in this bulletin or contact the appropriate DGS.

 The Graduate School requires that all dissertations and theses be written in English.
 The sole exception is when there are compelling scholarly or professional reasons to write the research portions of a doctoral dissertation in another language if that language is recognized by the student’s examination committee as the primary language of the student’s research within a foreign language studies PhD program in which the student is a degree candidate.
 To write a dissertation in a language other than English, the student must submit a request for an exception at the time the prospectus is submitted.
 The request must be approved by the student’s examination committee and by The Graduate School’s academic dean.
 If granted an exception, the student may write the dissertation’s research chapters, introduction, and conclusion in another language.
 In all cases, the title, abstract, copyright notice, committee signature pages, and table of contents of dissertations must be written in English.